Poker Betting Patterns: Read and Exploit Opponents

 Can betting patterns be deceiving?

 Yes!
 Advanced players deliberately create false patterns or change patterns to trap observant opponents.
 Always consider opponent's skill level and whether they might be leveling you.
+If a normally fast, quiet regular suddenly tanks and fires big, ask what story the change tells before you pay them off.
+Against proven tricky players, weight pattern reads far less.

 Should I always exploit patterns I identify?